fidelitousone/more-recipes/README.md

 Finally the last implementation was just to use random.choice() which essentially avoids one-off errors altogether.

+### Working in the Quota Restraint of the Spoonacular API
+The Spoonacular API, with a free account hard enforces a limit of 150 quests at most per day for particular recipes.
+Therefore, it is not a luxury that I could have kept refreshing the page repeatedly in order to test results without being blocked or repeatedly making new accounts.
+In order to bypass this, I decided to unit test my code instead.
+By utilizing the unit test library, and using the mock library to simulate obtaining data from the API itself.

+### Working With and Properly Manipulating and Parsing JSON
+This should have been the easier part, but this didn't prove to be the case.
+I quickly found out that my app was running into errors repeatedly due to JSON being returned incorrectly, or just formatted in completely wrong ways.
+When I was testing my code, the error I encountered the most was that I was trying to access JSON but ended up accessing string array elements because the JSON wasn't returned correctly.
+Eventually, the solution, although, a hacky one was a suggestion from StackOverflow where I dumped the json and loaded it into a different variable to absolutely ensure that JSON data was being read and not a dict or a list.

 ## Known Issues
 ### Tweet Relevancy
 Not every tweet obtained is actually relevant to the actual food.
 Instead it